metral/pulumihome/GitLab-blog-post.md

 > Members must have an active and valid role in your GitLab group, so that you may invite them.

 From the People tab, you can invite additional members in your group to also use Pulumi.
-By inviting members in your GitLab group to join Pulumi, you can collborate with them more easily and share stacks, just like you would collaborate on a project on GitLab.
+By inviting members in your group to join Pulumi, you can collaborate with them more easily and share stacks, just like you would collaborate on a project on GitLab.

 ## Running Pulumi on GitLab